 I grew up in an outdoorsy family and spent the better part of my childhood catching salamanders, fishing, and playing in the mud.
+Our labradors were the perfect blend of family pets as well as my dad's hunting companions.
 As I also loved my math and science classes, veterinary medicine seemed the obvious choice for me to blend my interests and skills.

 If you weren’t a vet, what would you do?

 I did consider going into human medicine, but animals have always held too much of a draw for me to do anything else.

 What animal scares you more than any other?

 What do you consider your greatest accomplishment?